eclipse-keyple/keyple-website/content/docs/build-your-first-app/android-app.md

 }
 ```

 Note: Plugins Factory's initialisation could request more steps to execute before passing it to registerPlugin().
-It depends on plugins, please check the documentation or usage exemple of desired plugin.
+It depends on plugins, please check the documentation or usage example of desired plugin.

 ### Unregister a plugin